BlockCertsAI/blockcertsai-sovereign-substrate-canon/TOKENIZATION.md

 ## Utility Versus Speculation

 Many blockchain tokens derive value primarily from scarcity and market behavior.
 Their functional utility is narrow, even if their market capitalization is large.

-BCAI takes a different approach.
+BlockCertsAI takes a different approach.

 BCERT is designed to power a broad digital utility layer spanning four foundational pillars of the digital economy: